-Palazzo Guadagni, an imposing residence on the corner between the square and via Mazzetta - which houses the hotel of the same name - has a long and rich history, rooted in the early sixteenth century, when the Dei family, powerful textile merchants, had it built on a brand new Piazza Santo Spirito (the basilica was finished just thirty years before the construction of the building, dating back to 1505).
-Under the charming lodge, where today guests of the 15 rooms have breakfast or sip a drink at the end of the day together with those who, even if not staying in the building, want to enjoy the Florentine sunset from a perspective
+Palazzo Guadagni, an imposing residence on the corner between the square and via Mazzetta - which houses the hotel of the same name - has a long and rich history, which has its roots in the early sixteenth century, when the Dei family, powerful textile merchants, had it built on a brand new Piazza Santo Spirito (the basilica was finished just thirty years before the construction of the building, dating back to 1505).
+Under the suggestive loggia, where today the guests of the 15 rooms have breakfast or sip a drink at the end of the day together with those who, even if they are not staying in the building, want to enjoy the Florentine sunset from a perspective

 unpublished, once they were spread out to dry the newly woven fabrics.

 In the middle of the seventeenth century, when the Dei family had become extinct, the property was bought by the Guadagni family who lived there until, in the 1865, the political heart of the Italian monarchy was moved,

 Florence became the capital and the entire building was used as the residence of the prime minister.